Neighborhoods as Propertied Landscapes: Lessons from Beirut’s Reconstructions

 Mona Fawaz is a Professor in Urban Studies and Planning and the Coordinator of the graduate programs in Urban Planning, Policy and Design at the American University of Beirut.
 She is also the lead coordinator of the Social Justice and the City program, a research program based at the Issam Fares Institute of Public Policy at AUB which aims to formulate an agenda for research, mobilization and policy advocacy in partnerships between scholars, policymakers, and activists working towards more inclusive cities in Lebanon.
 Fawaz was a fellow at the Radcliffe Institute of Advanced Studies at Harvard University during the 2014/15 academic year.
 She is an affiliated fellow to the Lebanese Center for Policy Studies.
 She served as a member of the Affordable Housing Institute MENA Research Advisory Board and a member of the scientific committee of the Order of Engineers and Architects in Lebanon in 2017/18.

 Nada Moumtaz is an assistant professor of the study of religion at the University of Toronto.
-She received her Ph.D. in Cultural Anthropology from the Graduate Center of the City University of New York.
+She received her Ph.D. in Cultural Anthropology from the Graduate Center of the City University of New York and was a EUME Fellow at the Forum Transregionale Studien in 2014/15.
 Her research stands at the intersection of Islamic legal studies, the anthropology of Islam, and studies of capitalism, and spans the nineteenth and twenty-first centuries in the Levant.
 Throughout her work she addresses how, beginning in the nineteenth century, Islamic tradition has transformed while continuing to challenge and provide alternatives to dominant sensibilities, conceptions, and institutions of the modern world.
 She is currently finishing her book manuscript, tentatively entitled Reviving the Waqf: Property, Law, and Religion in Modern Beirut.
+Please find an older interview with Nada here.

 Further articles in the series “Reconstructing Neighborhoods of War” on TRAFO: